Presley O'Bannon: Mameluke sword

 Because of O'Bannon's distinguished record during the Derna campaign, Marine Corps Commandant Archibald Henderson in 1825 adopted the Mameluke sword for wear by all Marine Corps commissioned officers.
-Since the initial distribution in 1826, the Mameluke sword has been worn except for the years 1859–1875, when regulations temporarily required Marine officers to wear the model U.S. Army M1850 foot officers' sword.
+Since the initial distribution in 1826, the Mameluke sword has been worn except for between 1859 and 1875, when regulations temporarily required Marine officers to wear the model U.S. Army M1850 foot officers' sword.
 Mameluke swords are worn by Marine Corps officers as prescribed with all uniforms except the evening dress and utility uniform.

 Namesakes

 Three Navy ships have been named USS O'Bannon in his honor: